ARMmbed/mbed-littlefs/DESIGN.md

 ![overhead_per_block](https://latex.codecogs.com/svg.latex?%5Clim_%7Bn%5Cto%5Cinfty%7D%5Cfrac%7B1%7D%7Bn%7D%5Csum_%7Bi%3D0%7D%5E%7Bn%7D%5Cleft%28%5Ctext%7Bctz%7D%28i%29&plus;1%5Cright%29%20%3D%20%5Csum_%7Bi%3D0%7D%5Cfrac%7B1%7D%7B2%5Ei%7D%20%3D%202)

-Finding the maximum number of pointers in a block is a bit more complicated, but since our file size is limited by the integer width we use to store the size, we can solve for it.
-Setting the overhead of the maximum pointers equal to the block size we get the following equation.
+Finding the maximum number of pointers in a block is a bit more complicated, but because our file size is limited by the integer width we use to store the size, we can solve for it.
+Setting the overhead of the maximum pointers equal to the block size, we get the following equation.
 Note that a smaller block size results in more pointers, and a larger word width results in larger pointers.

 ![maximum overhead](https://latex.codecogs.com/svg.latex?B%20%3D%20%5Cfrac%7Bw%7D%7B8%7D%5Cleft%5Clceil%5Clog_2%5Cleft%28%5Cfrac%7B2%5Ew%7D%7BB-2%5Cfrac%7Bw%7D%7B8%7D%7D%5Cright%29%5Cright%5Crceil)